ofbodur/academic-kickstart/content/home/about.md

 ## **Welcome!**

-Pyhsicist, currently busy with finishing his Ph.D. in Geosciences at [EarthByte][EarthByteWebPage] Group of The University of Sydney. <br/>
+Pyhsicist, currently busy with finishing his Ph.D. in Geosciences at [EarthByte][EarthByteWebPage] Group, School of Geosciences, The University of Sydney. <br/>

 [EarthByteWebPage]:http://www.earthbyte.org